 Substitutions

 Different protein?
-Try ground chicken instead.
+Try lean ground chicken or lean ground beef instead.

 Similar recipes